binsarjr/personal-assistant/prompt_ai/rule.md

    - if in newcontext there is a heading "## input" then that is an example of possible input given
    - if the newcontext has a heading "## example" then the json output can use that example.
    - schema must match newcontext. if not found then use "default" schema
+   - if there is a conflict between the main rule and the rule in newcontext, then use the one in newcontext.
 3. the third rule, an additional rule in formatting the text
    - if there is a {{}} format then it contains a command for you to fill in. for example {{ make a narration of the deer's short story }}
 4. The fourth rule is who you serve